Becoming a Barrister

 Once you have completed your Bar Course and all your Qualifying Session you can be Called to the Bar.

-Once you are called you much complete 12-18 months professional training, known as pupillage, in a chambers or other approved training organisation.
+Once you are called you must complete 12-18 months professional training, known as pupillage, in a chambers or other approved training organisation.

 For more details: